1 9 5 2 – 1 9 5 4 (UK)

 120 x 15 minute episodes

 Wednesday’s Watch With Mother featured the twin pot-dwellers Bill and Ben.
-The adventures of this pair of strange, stringed puppet creatures living in flowerpots at the bottom of the garden first aired at 3.45 pm on Thursday 12 December 1952.
+The adventures of this pair of strange, stringed puppet creatures living in flowerpots at the bottom of the garden first aired in December 1952.

 Andy Pandy might have had Teddy and Looby Loo (who was never alive whenever anybody was around anyway) but The Flowerpot Men had Little Weed who stood between them and kept watch for the evil “man who worked in the garden”.

-It was never satisfactorily explained why Bill and Ben lived in fear of the gardener, or why they clambered back into their pots so frantically to hide on his (alleged) approach.
+It was never satisfactorily explained why Bill and Ben lived in fear of this (unseen) man or why they clambered back into their pots so frantically to hide on his imminent approach.